Vaio: Spin-off from Sony

 On 4 February 2014, Sony announced that it was selling its VAIO PC business due to poor sales.
-Sony created VAIO Corporation, a special purpose company with investment firm Japan Industrial Partners, as part of its restructuring effort to focus on mobile devices.
+Sony created VAIO, a special purpose company with investment firm Japan Industrial Partners, as part of its restructuring effort to focus on mobile devices.
 In March 2014, it was announced that Japan Industrial Partners had purchased a 95% stake in the VAIO division.

 The sale closed on 1 July 2014.
 On the same day, the company announced refreshed entries in the VAIO Fit and Pro lines.
 They initially distributed the relaunched products in Japan, then later in Brazil.
 In August 2015, VAIO announced plans to re-enter international markets, beginning with Brazil and the United States.
 VAIO CEO Yoshimi Ota stated that the company planned to focus more on high-end products in niche segments (such as the creative industries), as they felt Sony was somewhat too focused on attempting to garner a large market share in its PC business.
 The Z Canvas tablet was released in the United States on 5 October 2015, through Microsoft Store and the VAIO website.
 On 16 October 2015, VAIO agreed to introduce their products in Brazil through a partnership with a local manufacturer Positivo Informática.

 On 2 February 2016, VAIO announced that it would unveil a Windows 10 smartphone.
 Also that month, it was also reported that VAIO was negotiating with Toshiba and Fujitsu Technology Solutions to consolidate their personal computer businesses together.

-On 4 June 2018, Nexstgo Company Limited announced that they would be licensed by VAIO Corporation to oversee the business in Asia.
-This license agreement between Hong Kong–based Nexstgo and the Japan-based VAIO Corporation would include manufacturing, sales and marketing as well as servicing of VAIO laptops under the VAIO trademark in the Hong Kong, Macau, Malaysia, Singapore and Taiwan markets.
+On 4 June 2018, Nexstgo Company announced that they would be licensed by VAIO to oversee the business in Asia.
+This license agreement between Hong Kong–based Nexstgo and the Japan-based VAIO would include manufacturing, sales and marketing as well as servicing of VAIO laptops under the VAIO trademark in the Hong Kong, Macau, Malaysia, Singapore and Taiwan markets.

-Currently in the US, VAIO business products are sold by Trans Cosmos America, Inc.
+Currently in the US, VAIO business products are sold by Canon USA.

-On November 11, 2024, a major Japanese electronics retailer named Nojima Co, Ltd. announced it will acquire Vaio for ¥11.2 billion.
+On November 11, 2024, a major Japanese electronics retailer named Nojima announced it will acquire VAIO for ¥11.2 billion.
 It will purchase about 93% of the Japan Industrial Partners's stake while Sony will retain a 4.7% stake.
-The deal was completed on January 6, 2025 with Vaio becoming a subsidiary of Nojima.
+The deal was completed on January 6, 2025 with VAIO becoming a subsidiary of Nojima.